fourmolu/fourmolu/README.md

   leaves some control to the user while still guaranteeing that the formatted code is stylistically consistent.
 * Writing code in such a way so it's easy to modify and maintain.
-* Implementing one “true” formatting style which admits no configuration.
+* Implementing one “true” formatting style ~~which admits no configuration~~ requires you to fork the project to configure it (TODO: add a config file).
 * That formatting style aims to result in minimal diffs while still remaining very close to “conventional” Haskell formatting people use.
 * Choose a style compatible with modern dialects of Haskell.
 As new Haskell